Kebby-Quake/block-quake/README.md

 ## Block Quake
-A total conversion mod for Quake featuring familiar plasic blocks.
+A total conversion mod for Quake featuring familiar plasic blocks.  +Includes a wip Blocky-WAD for mappers!

 *This is the "Vanilla Pak" version 1.0!
-It's designed as a total conversion model replacement for Quake and can be combined with Vanilla styled mods.
+It's designed to replace models and monsters from Quake and can be combined with Vanilla styled mods.
 There are still some features I'd like to add like sound effects and a custom hud, but those will be developed later!  -Kebby_:gear:*

 ---